aircallSolutionsEngineering/spreadsheets/README.md

-# Google App Scripts (for Google Sheets)
+# Spreadsheet Scripts (for Google Sheets & Microsoft Excel)

-Welcome to the Google Apps Scripts in collaboration with <a href="https://developer.aircall.io/api-references/" target="_blank">Aircall</a>.
-To integrate Aircall functionalities with Google Sheets, we offer the following functions and pages.
+Welcome to the Spreadsheet Scripts in collaboration with <a href="https://developer.aircall.io/api-references/" target="_blank">Aircall</a>.
+To integrate Aircall functionalities with Google Sheets or Microsoft Excel, we offer the following functions and pages.
 <br><br>

 ## Introduction</a>